gibbz00/rops/SECURITY.md

 ## Supported Versions

-The security policy applies to all versions, but security updates only be added as part of a new release.
+The security policy applies to all versions, but security updates will only be added as parts of a new release.
 The same goes for bug fixes of any kind.